samskivert/mashups/README.md

   * Player and enemies each move one square per turn (ala Nethack)
   * Lob soldiers at opponent, counter-lob, further action if they arrive (ala Rocket Slime)
   * Peggle?

+This list may grow as I think of other things.

 ## The Prototypes